artalar/reatom/docs/src/pages/packages/react-v1.md

 ---

-This is compatible package which allow you to use `@reatom/core-v1` with react.
+This is compatible package witch allow you to use `@reatom/core-v1` with react.
 All docs is [here](https://reatom.js.org/#/packages/react).

 ## Setup batching for old React